Frood-for-Thought/Transforming-and-Analyzing-Data-with-SQL-Project/QA.md

 - First the column data types needed to be matched to the quality of data they held

--- Reformat the date with the option of text
+-- The date can be reformatted with the option of text.
 SELECT date, CONCAT(LEFT(date::text, 4),'-',SUBSTRING(date::text, 5, 2),'-',RIGHT(date::text, 2)) AS date_text,
 	TO_DATE(date::text, 'YYYYMMDD')
 FROM analytics